-5For example, 19th century Italian economist Galileo Ferraris (1885) measured the movement of gold from France to Great Britain from 1876-1880 and 1881-1884, finding that only a varying part of the total exports and imports of any country was recorded in the official published statistics.
+6For example, 19th century Italian economist Galileo Ferraris (1885) measured the movement of gold from France to Great Britain, finding that only a varying part of the total exports and imports of any country was recorded in the official statistics.
 Morgenstern et al. (1963) and Bhagwati (1964) provide an early account of trade misreporting.